 About Surgical Excision

-Among the most common skin cancer treatments is surgical excision.
-By using this technique, board-certified plastic surgeon Dr. Justin Martin will remove the malignant lesion.
-The excised tissue is then sent to a pathologist for additional testing to determine whether or not the remaining area is cancer free.
-Dr. Martin is specifically trained to repair wounds created by cancer removal in all areas of the body, using techniques that minimize scarring and distortion.
+Among the most common treatments for moles, skin cysts, benign skin lesions, and skin cancer is surgical excision.
+By using this technique, board-certified plastic surgeon Dr. Justin Martin will remove the lesion lesion.
+Dr. Martin is specifically trained to repair wounds created by skin lesion removal in all areas of the body, using techniques that minimize scarring and distortion.
 Call Martin Plastic Surgery in Dothan, AL to set up a private appointment to learn more about surgical excision and if it is right for you.